skpm/sketch-dev-tools/README.md

 You might notice performance issues when the debugger is opened, that's because it's listening to all actions.

+## Contributing

-Lots of room for improvement, let's build it together :)
+Lots of room for improvement, let's build it together :) Check out the [issues](https://github.com/skpm/sketch-debugger/issues) and pick one!

-(I'll write a nice README later)
+## License

+MIT